Discrete SIR model on a homogeneous tree and its continuous limit: Introduction

 \section{Introduction}

 Studying the spread of infectious disease has been of great interest for a long time and has motivated a lot of mathematical models.
 Susceptible-Infected-Recovered (SIR) type models are among those that are commonly studied.
 A SIR model is a compartmental model, in which a population of individuals is divided into three distinct groups (compartments).
 The first compartment consists of individuals that are susceptible to the disease, but are not yet infected.
 The second compartment is represented by infected individuals.
 Finally, the remaining third compartment is a group of individuals, who have been infected and recovered from the disease.
-A recovered individual is immune.

-In this paper we study a continuous time discrete stochastic SIR model and its continuous limit (to be explained).
-In a discrete model SIR a population is modeled by vertices of a graph, and infection is transmitted from infected vertices to susceptible ones via edges of the graph.
+In this paper we revisit a discrete stochastic SIR model and study its continuous limit (to be explained).
+In the discrete setting a population is modeled by vertices of a graph, and infection is transmitted from infected vertices to susceptible ones via edges of the graph.
 Such a model is usually studied under additional assumptions on the graph, infection rates and recovery times (e.g., see~\cite{Andersson}, \cite{BrittonLN}, \cite{Fabricius}, \cite{Montagnon}, \cite{moreno}, \cite{Schutz}, \cite{zhang}, and references therein).
-For example, if the underlying graph is complete, infection rates are constant and the recovery times are exponentially distributed, then the model is an immediate discrete version of the classic SIR model of A.G.
+For example, if the underlying graph is complete, infection rates are constant and the recovery times are exponentially distributed, then the model is a discrete version of the classic SIR model of A.G.
 McKendrick and W.O.
 Kermack (\cite{SIR-paper}).

+We study the discrete SIR model on a homogeneous tree.
+The latter is an infinite connected constant vertex degree graph without cycles.
+The constant vertex degree means that each vertex has the same number of adjacent vertices (neighbors).
+A homogeneous tree can serve as a mathematical model for an infinite closed homogeneous population, in which all individuals have the same number of social contacts.
+To the best of our knowledge the SIR model on a homogeneous tree has never been considered, despite many years of study of the SIR model on graphs (networks).